Grid ref: TL 493 158 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-This marshland nature reserve lies in the valley of the River Stort and consists of ten acres of waterlogged marsh, normally under an inch or two of water for most of the year; six acres of peaty meadow sloping up from the marsh to the eastern boundary; and a low-lying willow plantation to the south.
+This marshland nature reserve in the valley of the River Stort consists of waterlogged marsh, normally under an inch or two of water for most of the year; peaty meadow sloping up from the marsh to the eastern boundary; and a low-lying willow plantation to the south.
+It contains uncommon plants such as marsh willowherb, marsh valerian and southern marsh orchid.

 It has several open drainage ditches and two ponds rich in aquatic life.
-The areas of sedge, reeds and tall fen vegetation provide a valuable nesting habitat for reed and sedge warblers.
+The areas of tall fen vegetation provide nesting habitat for reed and sedge warblers.
 Other breeding birds include snipe and water rail.
-In summer the reserve is alive with insects.
+In summer the marsh is alive with insects.

 About 800m north-east of Sawbridgeworth station: turn left outside the station then left into Hallingbury Road.